muratk5n/thirdwave/en/2015/08/temp-increase.md

 The most basic plot will look at at Earth's average temparature.
-We use data from [Berkeley](http://berkeleyearth.org/data/), this data is as raw as its gets, looked at the "Monthly Land" data under the Gridded section, and downloaded the Equal Area data file.
-An average temparature from all regions is calculated, a time series is created,
+We use data from [Berkeley](http://berkeleyearth.org/data/), this data is as raw as its gets, looked at the "Monthly Land" under the Gridded section, and downloaded the "Equal Area" data file.
+An average temparature from all regions is calculated,

 ```python
 import climate